 Consume a variety of nutrients.
-Aim for a diet in which 45 to 65 percent of calories come from carbohydrates, 10 to 35 percent from protein and 20 to 35 percent from fat.
+Aim for a diet in which 45 to 65 percent of calories come from carbohydrates, 10 to 35 percent from protein and 20 to 35 percent from fat according to the Academy of Nutrition and Dietetics.
 Choose healthy carbohydrates like whole grains, fruits and vegetables.
 Pick lean proteins like lean meats, low-fat dairy products and protein shakes and pick healthy fats like olive oil and nuts.

-Perform at least 30 minutes of aerobic activity per day.
+Perform at least 30 minutes of aerobic activity per day according to the Physical Activity Guidelines for Americans.
 Cardio training helps you to burn fat and tighten your body.
 Choose activities that work the entire body like running, swimming or kickboxing to burn the most calories.

-Train using intervals to maximize your caloric burn.
+Train using intervals to maximize your caloric burn says the American Council on Exercise.
 Interval training burns more calories in a short period of time.
 Interval-train with any aerobic activity by working at a high intensity for 30 seconds followed by a moderate intensity for one minute.
 For example, sprint for 30 seconds and jog for one minute, alternating for 30 minutes.

 Build muscle with strength training.
-Perform strength-training exercises three to four days per week.
+Perform strength-training exercises at least two and up to four days per week.
 Split your days by working your legs and core one day, chest and triceps together and your back and biceps a separate day.
 Choose six to 10 exercises each strength-training day.
 Complete three sets of each exercise with eight to 12 repetitions per set.

 Focus on your tummy.
 Train your abdominals most days of the week after your aerobic activity.
+Len Kravitz writing for the University of New Mexico says that you can do ab exercises every day because the abs can rarely be worked to fatigue and therefore don't need a day of rest.
 Choose three exercises, completing three sets of 15 repetitions each.
 Mix up your exercises with bicycle twists, traditional situps, reverse crunches, planks, leg lifts, scissor kicks and crunches.